thanhpham312/ACIT2515Final/README.md

 To create new profile:
     1. Start the application from the command line.
 Type <python banking_manager.py>
-    2. Login as administrator. (for test purpose, type <a> for admin name and <a> for password.
+    2. Login as administrator. (for test purpose, type <admin> for admin name and <password> for password.
         Note: password will not be displayed.
     3. Type <1> to create account.
     4. Enter the name for new customer and press ENTER.